MDU Applies for Authority to Implement Tracking Adjustment

-To give time for due process: data requests can be issued no later than Dec.
-20, 2022; MDU must respond to data requests within five business days of service (excluding state-recognized holidays) or by Dec.
-27, 2022, whichever is earlier; parties wishing to submit comments or request a hearing must do so no later than Jan.
-3, 2023; and the commission may hold a public hearing, if requested by an intervenor or upon its own action, at the Commission’s offices.
-If the Commission does not issue an order by Jan.
-9, 2023, the rates will be considered approved.
+Anyone directly affected by the application who desires to be a party in this proceeding must petition to intervene no later than December 13.
+To give time for due process: data requests can be issued no later than December 20, 2022; MDU must respond to data requests within five business days of service (excluding state-recognized holidays) or by December 27, 2022, whichever is earlier; parties wishing to submit comments or request a hearing must do so no later than January 3, 2023; and the commission may hold a public hearing, if requested by an intervenor or upon its own action, at the Commission’s offices.
+If the Commission does not issue an order by January 9, 2023, the rates will be considered approved.
 Those wishing to intervene must file an electronic petition on the Commission’s website at http://eddi.mt.gov.
 All filings must be made in EDDI, hard copies are not required.
 They must also mail a copy of the petition to MCC at the address stated above, and to MDU’s attorney, Michael W. Green, Crowley Fleck PLLP, 900 N. Last Chance Gulch, Suite 200, Helena, MT 59601.